ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL Reference.md

 This statement is used to create a replication object, set the connection between a local server and one or more remote servers, and establish replication there between.
 Replication takes place between tables on a 1:1 basis; that is, a table is matched to only one corresponding table.

 In order to resolve conflicts, the AS MASTER or AS SLAVE clause can be specified in the statement.
 Doing so stipulates that a master-slave scheme is to be used to resolve conflicts.
 For more detailed information about replication conflict resolution, please refer to Chapter 2 of the *Replication Manual.*

+*IF NOT EXISTS*

+If the IF NOT EXISTS clause is used, the replication object will be created only if there is no existing replication object with the same name.
+If a replication object with the same name already exists, the CREATE statement will execute without any name duplication error, and the existing replication object will remain unaffected.

 *replication_name*